Annaanto/mizu/README.md

 - Avoid undifferentiated work
 - Automate the boring stuff to pay attention to the important stuff.
 - Start small, loosely coupled
-- UI (look) is good, UX (feel) matters more.
+- UI (look) is good; UX (feel) matters more.
 - Pixel pushing is dumb

 Mizu is made for FileMaker 19 or higher.
 It probably works in FileMaker 18 but your mileage may vary :).

 ## Installing

-For FileMaker 19+ users, you can double click on the `proof_mizu_theme.fmaddon` file.
+For FileMaker 19+ users, you can double click on the file.
 FileMaker will install the add-on and a new custom theme, Mizu by Proof+Geist will appear in your themes menu.

 Mizu is released as an add-on component.